stbraun/mind_monitor/README.md

 * Version: 0.0.1dev

 This README would normally document whatever steps are necessary to get this application up and running.
-Unfortunately the application doesn't exist yet ;-)

-### What is this repository for? ###
+Currently the app is under development.

 ### Quick summary